HudsonAlpha/rust-msbwt/README.md

 Here is a current list of planned additions:

 1. Incorporate the high-memory BWT implementation from `fmlrc2`
-2. Add a built-in BWT construction tool (instead of relying on external tools like `ropebwt2`)
+2. Add some more query functionality
-3. Add some more query functionality
+3. Improve the performance of the built-in BWT construction tool (`msbwt2-build`)

 ## Installation
 All installation options assume you have installed [Rust](https://www.rust-lang.org) along with the `cargo` crate manager for Rust.